eclipse-cyclonedds/cyclonedds-cxx/docs/manual/howtos/exchange.rst

 	dds::sub::qos::SubscriberQos subqos; /*add custom QoS policies that you want for this subscriber*/ dds::sub::Subscriber sub(participant, subqos, &listener, dds::core::status::StatusMask::subscription_matched());

-Any DataReaders created using sub inherits the qos and listener functionality as set through it.
+Any DataReaders created using sub inherit the qos and listener functionality as set through it.

 DataReaders
 -----------

-DataReaders enables the user access to the data received by a Subscriber on a Topic, and takes as a template parameter the data type being exchanged.
+DataReaders enable the user access to the data received by a Subscriber on a Topic, and takes as a template parameter the data type being exchanged.
 The settings for the reader are:

 Either, inheriting from the subscriber: